jefler10/IE7374-RAG-AI-Study-Companion/README.md

 - Retrieval with `k = 5` performed worse than `k = 3`, showing that additional context can introduce noise
 - The maximum input length of 1024 tokens may limit how much retrieved context can be used effectively
 - CPU inference can be slow
-- The embedding index must be rebuilt whenever the source material or chunking settings change
+- Processed passages and embeddings must be regenerated whenever the source material or chunking settings change
 - Personalization was not implemented or evaluated in the final proof of concept
 - The evaluation used two independent evaluators, so larger studies with more prompts and evaluators would provide stronger evidence